Opportunity zone: Tax benefits

 In order to report the investment to the IRS, the taxpayer needs to file IRS Form 8997 annually.

-Prior to the law creating Opportunity Zones, an investor could defer capital gains taxes only through a like-kind exchange, i.e., by trading one asset with another asset in the same asset class by using a Section 1031 exchange.
+Prior to the law creating Opportunity Zones, an investor could defer capital gains taxes only through a like-kind exchange, i.e., by trading one asset for another asset in the same asset class by using a Section 1031 exchange.
 Opportunity Zones are similar, but there are several key differences.
 One such difference is that an Opportunity Zone does not require a like-kind exchange.
 Instead, by investing in a Qualified Opportunity Fund, an investor can defer any eligible gain (either capital gains or qualified 1231 gains) arising from the transaction of a property in any asset class (e.g., stocks, privately held business, real estate, collectibles, etc.).